targoninc/lyda-ui-web-js/README.md

 # Code Quality Tools

-This project uses ESLint and Prettier to maintain code quality and consistency.
+This project uses ESLint to maintain code quality and consistency.

 ## Automatic Formatting and Linting